uw-dims/trident-training-manual/docs/source/introduction.rst

 The remainder of this document is divided into chapters that are focused on specifics needed by as follows:

-+ Section :ref:`memberlifecycle` guides members through
++ Section :ref:`tgMemberActivities` guides members through
   activities and attributes they can manage.

-+ Section :ref:`grouplifecycle` guides trust group admins though activities and attributes they can manage.
++ Section :ref:`tgAdminActivities` guides trust group admins though activities and attributes they can manage.

-+ Section :ref:`systemadministration` guides system admins
++ Section :ref:`systemAdministration` guides system admins
   through activities and attributes they can manage.

 Each of these groups of activities requires logging in to